 Compliance with technical specifications including delivery requirements.

 Price: Arithmetical errors will be corrected on the following basis.
 If there is a discrepancy between the unit price and the total price that is obtained by multiplying the unit price and quantity, the unit price shall prevail, and the total price shall be corrected.
 If the Service Provider does not accept the correction of the errors, its Quotation will be rejected.
 If there is a discrepancy between words and figures, the amount in words will prevail.

+Schedule:

+The below table indicates the key dates for this Bid process.
+The issuing of this tender notice and Bid Pack represents the start of the Bid process.